schrodervictor/simple-certificate-authority/README.md

 $ echo 1000 > serial
 ```

-Prepare the root configuration file (see config.conf file in the root of this repo)
+Prepare the root configuration file (see openssl.cnf file in the root of this repo)

 Generate the root CA key: